Royal Cambodian Air Force: Organisation

 The Royal Cambodian Air Force is commanded by General Soeung Samnang, who has four deputy commanders beneath him.
 The Air Force itself is under the jurisdiction of the Ministry of National Defence.

-Air Force headquarters are located at Phnom Penh International Airport and is still sign posted Pochentong Air Base.
+The Air Force headquarters are located at Phnom Penh International Airport and is still sign posted Pochentong Air Base.
 The only operational aircraft at Pochentong Air Base are from the VIP squadron.
-Maintenance of aircraft and helicopters is also at Pochentong.
-The airworthy Z-9 and Mi-17 helicopters from the helicopter squadron are based at Phnom Penh International Airport and Siem Reap International Airport.
+Maintenance of aircraft and helicopters is also at Pochentong. as the Z-9 and Mi-17 helicopters from the helicopter squadron are based at Phnom Penh International Airport and Siem Reap International Airport.